York and North Midland Railway: North Eastern Railway

 In 1852, the Leeds Northern Railway (LNR) reached Stockton, made an alliance with the York, Newcastle and Berwick Railway's competitors and a price war broke out, the fare for 238 mi between Leeds and Newcastle dropping to two shillings.
 (Note: Two shillings in 1852 was worth about the same as £ today.)
 T. E. Harrison, who had become General Manager and Engineer of the York, Newcastle and Berwick Railway, looked at merger with LNR and Y&NMR as the answer.
 Negotiations started first with his own board, where he was able to show the increased profit that amalgamation had brought to the York, Newcastle and Berwick Railway.
 With a proposal that the shares of the three companies remain separate, replaced by Berwick Capital Stock, York Capital Stock and Leeds Capital Stock, and dividends paid from pooled revenue, the agreement of the three boards was reached in November 1852.
 The deal was rejected by the shareholders of the Leeds Northern, who felt their seven per cent share of revenue too low; joint operation was agreed instead of a full merger and Harrison appointed general manager.
-The benefits of this joint working allowed Harrison to raise the offer to the Leeds Northern Railway shareholders and by royal assent to the North Eastern Railway Act 1854 (17 & 18 Vict. c. ccxi) on 31 July 1854 the three companies merged to form the North Eastern Railway; with 703 mi of line, becoming the largest railway company in the country.
+The benefits of this joint working allowed Harrison to raise the offer to the Leeds Northern Railway shareholders and by royal assent to the North-eastern Railway Company's Act 1854 (17 & 18 Vict. c. ccxi) on 31 July 1854 the three companies merged to form the North Eastern Railway; with 703 mi of line, becoming the largest railway company in the country.

-The former Leeds Northern and York & North Midland lines in Harrogate were connected, the permission being given by the North Eastern Railway (Harrogate Branches) Act 1859 (22 & 23 Vict. c. c) on 8 August 1859.
+The former Leeds Northern and York and North Midland lines in Harrogate were connected, the permission being given by the North Eastern Railway (Harrogate Branches) Act 1859 (22 & 23 Vict. c. c) on 8 August 1859.
 The station at Brunswick was replaced by the current Harrogate railway station on a new line that branched from the Y&NMR line in town to the former Leeds Northern line north of Starbeck.
 Another new line, connecting from north of Pannal station to end of Crimple Viaduct, gave the former Leeds Northern line access to this station.